Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF), Department of Justice.

 Upon selection, the Chief, FES Division will notify the hearing officer or the hearing officer's DIO, the Office of Chief Counsel, and the DIO of the division which issued the notice of denial, revocations, suspension or fine.
 A Hearing Officer's Assignment Notification will be issued to the DIO of the division where the hearing will be held.

 An individual should decline to act as a hearing officer in a particular case if he/she is not fully confident that he/she can administer a fair and impartial proceeding.
-If, at any time after being designated as hearing officer for a case, the officer determines that he/she cannot administer a fair and impartial proceeding, the hearing officer should immediately recuse himself or herself from the matter and notify the Chief, FES Division.
+If, at any time after being Start Printed Page 48364designated as hearing officer for a case, the officer determines that he/she cannot administer a fair and impartial proceeding, the hearing officer should immediately recuse himself or herself from the matter and notify the Chief, FES Division.

 The Office of Chief Counsel will represent the Government, unless, upon review of the facts of a case, the DIO and Chief Counsel's office concur that counsel's presence is not warranted at the hearing.